abushka110/golang_math_game/README.md

-# CLI Math Game in Go
+# Math Game in Go

 A simple command-line game where the player solves math problems as fast as possible.